What is the alternative insurance market?

 What is reinsurance?

 Insurance works because of the law of large numbers and the ability of insurance companies worldwide to share in the risk of loss by ceding to others a portion of the risk they undertake from their policyholders.
 Nearly every insurance company purchases reinsurance to assure that unusually large claims are shared.
-Three highly rated reinsurers (Swiss Re, Hannover Re and Aspen Re) reinsure member companies of the Nonprofits Insurance Alliance Group.
+Three highly rated reinsurers (Swiss Re, Hannover Re and Aspen Re) reinsure member companies of the Nonprofits Insurance Alliance.